About

 -

-Upload a CSV file to populate the grid with metadata.
+Bulk upload: Upload a CSV to populate the grid with metadata (record-based submissions only).

 -

-Select View Validation Schema (JSON) at the top of the page to inspect the underlying schema (advanced users).
+View JSON Schema at the top of the page to review column details.

 -